nhsconnect/prm-funnel/_charts/extract-ack-codes/jan2019/microtest-to-emis-extract-ack-codes.markdown

             "12: Duplicate EHR Extract received",
-            "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "21: EHR Extract message not well-formed or not able to be processed", "26: Returning Patient EHR Extract Received and filed as an attachment" ]
+            "15: A-B-A EHR Extract Received and Stored As Suppressed Record", "21: EHR Extract message not well-formed or not able to be processed", "26: Returning Patient EHR Extract Received and filed as an attachment", "None"
+          ]
 items: [
-            183,
+            184,
             3,
             26,
             4,
-            1
+            1,
+            442
       ]
 ---
 A chart representing the ExtractAckCodes for messages from the sender to the requestor.